sayori1/sayori1/README.md

 Outside of my main stack, I love exploring new areas, whether it’s gamedev, web, backend, or ML.
 I also occasionally write in low-level languages.

-🎓 I'm currently pursuing a degree in machine learning at a Moscow institute remotely.
+🎓 I'm currently pursuing a degree in machine learning remotely.